-The attribute distance measures $d_X$ (Section 3.2) and the weighting scheme $w_X$ (Section 3.3) use the notion of correlation on categorical distance measures as well as a correlation related impact factor.
+The attribute distance measures d_X (Section 3.2) and the weighting scheme w_X (Section 3.3) use the notion of correlation on categorical distance measures as well as a correlation related impact factor.
 Both are defined here.

 Correlation cor(X|Y).
 A measure of correlation is required to determine an appropriate set of context attributes.
-For this purpose, we build a correlation measure on the basis of the Information Gain (IG) which is widely used in information theory [9].
-The IG is calculated as follows:
+For this purpose, we build a correlation measure on the basis of Information Gain (IG) which a widely used correlation measure in information theory [11].
+The IG is calculated as described in the following formula:

-$$IG(X|Y) = H(X) - H(X|Y), \tag{5}$$
+$$IG(X|Y) = H(X) - H(X|Y),$$ (5)